Young Pioneers (Soviet Union): Songs

 Young Pioneer songs were usually sung at various Young Pioneer meetings, in Young Pioneer camps, and at schools.
-One of the earliest and the most popular song was the Young Pioneer March.
+One of the earliest and the most popular songs was the Young Pioneer March.
 It was written in 1922 by Aleksandr Zharov (music by Sergei Dyoshkin) and was sometimes called The Anthem of Young Pioneers.
-There were a great many other songs, here are some very popular ones:
+There were a great variety of songs, so here are some very popular ones: